subwayHareArmy/satelliteDynamics/README.md

 # satelliteDynamics

-Code for Dynamics and Kinematics propogation over time of the Attitude Matrix of the satellite.
+Code for Dynamics and Kinematics propogation over time of the Attitude Matrix of the satellite using quaternion parameterization.